frkatona/IRIntCopy/readme.txt

         - better color system (auto assign from cmap, call on local .txt, cluster into Hues for trial and move between saturation within trials, etc.)
             - clever way to group the separate categories? then call on like 'blues.txt, reds.txt, etc.' for hues within that category?
     - Bar Graph
-        - plot all the regions in shared window (with the scatterplot as a sub-window?)
         - use averages and graph bars with standard error/dev first (how to procedurally take arbitrary number of values to average)
-            - cluster them based on appearance of suffix '1'!
         - in integration bar graph: procedurally color bars for each set to separate without label names
         - have bar labels end on tick instead of middle on tick